 So you are getting your wine list in order for the wedding.
 You have probably tasted the classics (Shiraz, Chardonnay, Champagne) but are there other styles out there worth considering.

-Natural wines, not just another name for organics, are making a comeback in Australia right now, and I think it’s about high-time we start talking about their range, as more than just oddities between the Sauvignon Blanc and White Varietals shelf, and start appreciating them as a unique style, suited perfectly for the Australian climate.
+Natural wines, not just another name for organics, are making a comeback in Australia right now, and I think it’s about high time we start talking about their range, as more than just oddities between the Sauvignon Blanc and White Varietals shelf and start appreciating them as a unique style, suited perfectly for the Australian climate.

 What is Natural Wine?

 Let’s start with the basics: “Nothing added.
 Nothing removed.”
 It’s the mantra you will find repeated in whatever article you read on the subject of natural wines.
-For the most part it’s fairly true.
-Wild yeast and bacteria is allowed to stay in the bottle, the natural flavours of the grapes are not enhanced with any chemicals or acidification, no added sugars, no (or minimal) added sulphites etc. etc.
+For the most part, it’s fairly true.
+Wild yeast and bacteria are allowed to stay in the bottle, the natural flavours of the grapes are not enhanced with any chemicals or acidification, no added sugars, no (or minimal) added sulphites etc. etc.

 Alright so we kind of have an understanding of what they are, but what do they even taste like?

 That’s the best part… they all taste unique.

 The broad definition and experimentation have created some incredibly unique tastes in natural wine.
 Some of the common descriptors I’ve heard in my time working at a bottle shop have been: funky, yeasty, weird, fun, easy-drinking, earthy, vibrant, fresh, and juicy.